-The main way humans can affect the coastal sedimentary budget is through beach nurishment.
-When a coastal sediment budget is in deficit, beach nourishment is one way sediment equilibrium can be maintained.
+The main way humans can affect the coastal sedimentary budget is through beach nourishment.
+When a coastal sediment budget is in deficit, beach nourishment is one-way sediment equilibrium can be maintained.
 This type of management has been adopted all over the world in order to preserve and protect the coastal environment.
 Sediment can be brought in by lorry and dumped on the beach before being spread out by bulldozers.
 Alternatively, sand and water can be pumped onshore by pipeline from offshore sources.

 In addition to this hard engineering, coastal management solutions can also affect the coastal budget.
 For example, input from longshore drift can be affected by building groynes.

 Where do you want to go now?
 View the coasts menu.